kirilcvetkov92/Advanced-Lane-Detection/README.md

 ## Advanced lane finding
+---

-In this project, your goal is to write a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.
+In this project, my goal is to write a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.
 The camera calibration images, test road images, and project videos are presented as output from the pipeline.
 ---